UrbanCode/LogiGear-TestArchitect-UCB-UCD/README.md

 ### How to build the plug-in from command line:

 1. Navigate to the base folder of the project through command line.
-2. Make sure that there is build.gradle file, and then execute 'gradle' command.
+2. Make sure that there is build.gradle file, and then execute `gradle` command.
 3. The built plug-in is located at `build/distributions/logigear-testarchitect-xxxx-open-vdev.zip`

 Note: The `gradle -Pbuild=y` command will build the IBM UrbanCode build specific plug-in.
 While `gradle` will build the plug-in for IBM UrbanCode Deploy.